dangoldin/blog.dangoldin.com/_posts/2014-10-01-cleaning-a-dataset-with-mysql.md

 ---
 layout: post
 title: "Cleaning a dataset with MySQL"
-description: ""
+description: "I had a CSV of fantasy footabll stats and used MySQL to normalize it."
-keywords:
+keywords: "mysql, cleaning data"
 image_url:
 category:
-tags: []
+tags: ["#data", "#sql"]
 ---
 {% include JB/setup %}
 As part of my preparation for the Intro to MySQL class I decided to put together a dataset we’d be able to explore over the course of the class.
 While trying to think of an interesting dataset to use I remembered I had a script that scraped Yahoo’s fantasy football projections for the 2014 seasons that I used to prepare for my draft.
 The only issue was that the script generated a CSV file so I had to go through a series of steps to turn it into a clean, relational database.
 I thought it would be useful to share the commands below and provide some context for those interested in learning more about MySQL and the data import/cleanup process.